PowerFit web server Tutorial

 You will find in it the following files:

-: all the non-redundant solutions found, ordered by their cross-correlation score.
-The first column shows the rank, column 2 the correlation score, column 3 and 4 the Fisher z-score and the number of standard deviations; column 5 to 7 are the x, y and z coordinate of the center of the chain; column 8 to 17 are the rotation matrix values.lcc.mrc
+fit_N.pdb: the best N fits, judged by the cross-correlation score.solutions.out: all the non-redundant solutions found, ordered by their cross-correlation score.
+The first column shows the rank, column 2 the correlation score, column 3 and 4 the Fisher z-score and the number of standard deviations; column 5 to 7 are the x, y and z coordinate of the center of the chain; column 8 to 17 are the rotation matrix values.lcc.mrc: a cross-correlation map showing, at each grid position, the highest cross-correlation score found during the search, thus showing the most likely location of the center of mass of the structure.powerfit.log: a log file of the calculation, including the input parameters with date and timing information.

 open /path/to/ribosome-RsgA.map open /path/to/lcc.mrc open /path/to/ribosome.pdb open /path/to/fit_*.pdb

-Make the density map transparent again, by adjusting the alpha channel value to
+Make the density map transparent again.

-slider bar correspond to the cross-correlation
+The values of the lcc.mrc slider bar correspond to the cross-correlation

 score found.
 In this way, you can selectively visualize regions of high or low